wuhy/autoresponse/README.md

      */
     get: [
         {
-            match: '/b.html',
+            match: "/b.html",
-            mock: 'c.html'
+            mock: "c.html"
         },
         {
-            match: '/account/getUserInfo', // also support regex and function
+            match: "/account/getUserInfo", // also support regex and function
             mock: {
-                proxy: 'localhost:9090'  // use proxy
+                proxy: "localhost:9090" // use proxy
             }
         },
         {
             // default mock file: <responseDir>/user/profile.js
             // it'will be processed as a node module by builtin js-processor
-            match: '/user/profile'
+            match: "/user/profile"
         },
         {
-            match: '/data/list',
+            match: "/data/list",
-            mock: 'data/list.json'
+            mock: "data/list.json"
         },
         {
-            match: '/php',
+            match: "/php",
             mock: {
-                path: '/data/test.php' // rewrite request path
+                path: "/data/test.php" // rewrite request path
             }
         },
         {
-            match: '/a/b',
+            match: "/a/b",
-            mock: 'a/b.php' // mock with php file which is processed by php processor },
+            mock: "a/b.php" // mock with php file which is processed by php processor },
-        '/account/getUserInfo', // specify the match path
+        "/account/getUserInfo", // specify the match path
+        function(reqPath, context) {
-        function (reqPath, context) { // using function to determine which request to mock return {
+            // using function to determine which request to mock return {
-                match: 'a/b'
+                match: "a/b"
             };
         }
     ]